gavdraper/ChaosLoad/README.md

 ## Scripted Simulation of SQL Server Loads ##
-When blogging, presenting or testing an idea, one issue I constantly have is that my local SQL Server used for all these things has no real load on it making it hard to test how things I do work concurrently or under stress.
-I used to use Adam Machanic's [SQLQueryStress](https://github.com/ErikEJ/SqlQueryStress) and this was great for running single scripts but made it hard to make more realistic loads.

-Enter ChaosLoad (Out of Chaos comes order and all that)...

 ChaosLoad allows you to define a JSON template of the load you want to run that looks something like this...

 ```